 In general, Festival Playhouse produces one show every quarter and the Senior Performance Series in the winter in addition to the main stage show.
-We have a saying in the department Theatre that is always thoughtful, theatre that is always provocative.
-Our emphasis when doing shows is to do plays and musicals that are meaningful and makes a statement.
-Though some of our selections are nontraditional, all of our plays are student selected and go beyond just entertainment.
+We have a saying in the department: Theatre that is always thoughtful, theatre that is always provocative.
+Our emphasis when doing shows is to do plays and musicals that are meaningful and make a statement.
+Though some of our selections are nontraditional, all of our plays are student-selected and go beyond just entertainment.
 We usually do one musical every other year.

 Check out our Past Productions page to see what kinds of shows Festival Playhouse has put on in the past!